who-biz/lightwalletd/README.md

 The current version always reloads the data each time it starts.
 Data is loaded starting with block 1. until the most recent block is reached.
 After that new blocks are added as we get them, until the next restart, then it reloads etc.
 🔒 Security Warnings

-The Lightwalletd Server is experimental and a work in progress.
+The Lightwalletd server is experimental software.
 Use it at your own risk.

 ---